Errors and Omissions Insurance

 Damage to business property

-If your business property is damaged, destroyed, stolen, or lost, then the property coverage included in a business owner’s policy (BOP) can pay to repair or replace the affected items.
+If your business property is damaged, destroyed, stolen, or lost, then a commercial property insurance policy can pay to repair or replace the affected items.

 no coverage check mark